 If you just want to grab the baby checklist pdf scroll to the bottom 🙂

+What I found very tricky with clothes is figuring out the size!
 Of course you won’t know the exact size of your baby until they arrive in this world, but also same-size clothes from different brands can sometimes be so different, which is extremely confusing!

 I would highly recommend focusing on size 0-3 months, but also have a few newborn-size clothes (which is smaller than 0-3 months!).
 Really don’t buy too many of these, as your baby will outgrow them in no time.